Debitum Network’s overview

 The minimal investment amount is € 10.

-As I’m writing this review in January 2020, there are more than 50 loans available in the platform.
-The financed amounts can be very small, especially for invoice financing (sometimes as little as € 1,000; the largest loan is around € 300,000.
+As I’m updating this Debitum Network review in summer 2020, there are around 150 loans available in the platform.
+The financed amounts can be very small, especially for invoice financing (sometimes as little as € 1,000; the largest loan is around € 130,000.

 Loans on Debitum Network come with a buyback guarantee.
 Unfortunately, the delay is rather long; indeed, it only triggers after 90 days.